tinted-theming/home/builder.md

 example: [the solarized scheme](https://github.com/base16-project/base16-schemes/blob/main/solarized-dark.yaml)

-Builders are designed for lower-level ("plumbing") usage, specifically for scripting and as component to build more complex base16 applications, designed for end users ("porcelain").
+Builders are designed for lower-level ("plumbing") usage, specifically for scripting and as component to build more complex base16 applications.

+The more complex apps designed for end users ("porcelain") are usually referred to as **managers**, and they don't need to follow any standard besides helping with base16 theming somehow, in a way that makes sense for their intended usecase.

 Template maintainers SHOULD provide built versions (with all existing scheme) so the end user doesn't need to be aware of the builder.